 The search engine is an integral part of our daily internet activities.
 Who doesn’t use it?
 According to a report, almost every internet user uses the search engine at least once a day.

-Great Google search alternatives you can use
+Great Google search alternatives

-Google Search is so popular that not many people actually know or realise that there are other Google search alternatives out there that are also capable of doing pretty good job.
+Google Search is so popular that not many people actually know or realize that there are other Google search alternatives out there that are also capable of doing a pretty good job.
 Some will ask why do you need Google Search alternatives when Google search is arguably the best search engine?

-But the fact is that alternative search engines often look at information is a different way from the major player, and you just might find that different approach fits your needs.
+But the fact is that alternative search engines often look at the information in a different way from the major player, and you just might find that a different approach fits your needs.

 Another aspect of an alternative search engine is the fact that it opens up a world of competition that grows as more search engine providers achieve success.
 Below are some of the best Google Search alternatives you can also use:

 DuckDuckGo is an Internet search engine that emphasises protecting searchers’ privacy.
 Launched in 2008, the search engine also aims to avoid the filter bubble of personalised search results.

-This means that DuckDuckGo doesn’t track and keep your searches, which makes it arguably one of the best Google Search alternatives when it comes to users privacy.
+This means that DuckDuckGo doesn’t track and keep your searches, which makes it arguably one of the best Google Search alternatives when it comes to users’ privacy.

-Ask.com is the number one question-answering service that delivers the best answers from the web and real people – all in one easily accessible place.
+Ask is the number one question-answering service that delivers the best answers from the web and real people – all in one easily accessible place.
 It supports keyword searching, mathematics, dictionary, and conversion questions.

-Having been known previously as Live Search, Windows Live Search, and MSN Search, Bing was launched in 2009 as one of the best Google Search alternatives that promise better search experience.
+Having been known previously as Live Search, Windows Live Search, and MSN Search, Bing was launched in 2009 as one of the best Google Search alternatives that promise a better search experience.

 #4].
 Yahoo!
 Search